 Call the Pedestrian Accident Lawyers at McDonald Worley

-If you’re injured in a pedestrian accident in Houston, TX, call the lawyers at McDonald Worley.
+If you’re injured in a pedestrian accident in Houston, TX, call the lawyers at McDonald Worley..
 They have decades of experience handling this type of case.
-They will get you the biggest settlement you are entitled to under the law and will work hard for you so you can focus on your recovery.
+They will help you obtain the settlement you are entitled to under the law and will work hard for you so you can focus on your recovery.

-The pedestrian accident lawyers at McDonald Worley know the law.
+The pedestrian accident lawyers at McDonald Worley know the law..
 They can look at your case and have an idea of who is at fault and later collect the evidence necessary to present your case.
-The lawyers at McdDonald Worley will do what you cannot.
+The lawyers at McDonald Worley will do what you cannot.
 They will go up against the insurance companies.

 McDonald Worley offers a free consultation in Houston, TX.
-You can have an expert attorney review your case.
+You can have an experienced attorney review your case.
 He will answer any questions you may have.
 He will give you an idea of what your case may be worth.
-You pay nothing unless and until your case settles.
+You pay nothing until your case settles.